Fractional CMO · Operator · AI Catalyst

 What I did

-• Ran a messaging and positioning workshop with the executive team
+• Led a messaging and positioning workshop to align the executive team

-• Built sales enablement materials anchored to the new positioning
+• Built sales enablement materials to operationalize the new positioning

 What made the shape work